-- A full path to the template file such as /path/to/opendj/config/MakeLDIF/example.template. - A relative path to the template file such as ../../my-test-data.template. - A file name that specifies one of the template files that are built into the LDAP Toolkit, such as example.template, or people_and_groups.template.
+- A full path to the template file such as /path/to/opendj/config/MakeLDIF/example.template. - A relative path to the template file such as ../../my-test-data.template. - A file name that specifies one of the template files, such as example.template, or people_and_groups.template.

-The LDAP Toolkit includes these built-in template and data files:
+The following default template and data files are provided: